 - Proficiency in written and spoken German and English

 - Excellent writing style and solid publication experience preferably in English

 About the working group

 The working group “Institutional and Behavioural Economics” analyses the interactions between resource users, the governance system and ecological peculiarities within complex social-ecological systems in the marine tropics, using empirical methods of qualitative case studies and experimental economics (natural, field and laboratory experiments).
 At the centre of attention are the questions of how formal and informal institutions affect decision-making of resource users who frequently face trade-offs between economic and ecological goals, how these institutions change, and how they should be designed in order to reconcile ecological, social, and economic sustainability.

 If you are interested in the position and meet the requirements apply by April 25, 2021 or share this call with friends and colleagues who might be interested.
-Read more about details and how to apply here.
+Read more about details and how to apply here (link no longer available).